Please provide your zip code to see plans in your area.

 A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1994.

 An open enrollment period is a window during which individuals and employees may enroll in health insurance or make changes to their coverage.

 For employer-sponsored coverage, the open enrollment period is generally the only time that employees can drop their coverage, whereas, in the individual market, people can drop coverage at any time during the year.
 But in both cases, open enrollment is the only time that people can sign up for a plan, or switch to a different plan, unless a special enrollment period is triggered by a qualifying event.

-General open enrollment in the individual market (both on-exchange and off-exchange) runs from November 1 to December 15 in most states, although states that run their own exchanges have flexibility with this and tend to offer longer enrollment windows.
+General open enrollment in the individual market (both on-exchange and off-exchange) runs from November 1 to January 15 in most states, although states that run their own exchanges have flexibility with this and some have different enrollment schedules.

 You can learn more in our comprehensive guide to individual market open enrollment.